Love was the way he would kiss her forehead each morning.

 “That’s an odd name.”

-Indeed, it was, but the girl was far too tired to explain to the boy how she came upon the nickname.
+Indeed, it was, but the girl was far too tired to explain to the boy why she preferred that to her real name.
 Instead, she took another bite from her doughnut and spoke with her mouth still full, “So is yours.”

 The boy laughed again.
 He gave her the money they were supposed to spend on the food.
 She nodded and accepted it, not bothering to object.